1987 Detroit Lions season

 The 1987 Detroit Lions season was the 58th season in franchise history.
 In a strike-affected season, the Lions fell one game further from their 1986 record of 5–11, winning only four games and missing the postseason for the fourth consecutive season.
 Their week 3 game against long-time rival Chicago was the game affected by the strike, and as a result the Bears and Lions only met once during the season, the only season during the rivalry that the teams haven't met twice in a season.
-Highlights of their second matchup with Chicago were later shown during the Max Headroom signal hijacking that occurred across the city of Chicago that night.
+Highlights of their Nov.
+22 loss in Chicago were later shown during the Max Headroom signal hijacking that occurred across the city of Chicago that night.